socrata/spark-etl-experiment/README.md

 curl --data-binary @target/scala-2.10/csv-query-assembly-1.0.jar localhost:8090/jars/csv-query
 ```

-Our JobServer is now ready to go, since it has our application and a context to run it in.

-*NB*: If you update the application jar and upload it, you'll have to restart the spark jobserver or create a new context (step 1.5) and update the Elm code (`Server.elm`, the `context` query param) to reference it.
-This is because jars seem to stick to contexts — after a context has used a jar once, it never pulls in updates (or something like that).
+The jobserver is now ready to receive queries. **NB** in production we'll use jobserver's persistent contexts to make this faster, since creating a context seems to have a few hundred ms of overhead.
+However, contexts are annoying for development because if you update a jar during the lifetime of a context, the context just keeps using the old version :P.

 ### 4. Start Elm Frontend